Greg Phillips: Honours

 In 1980 Greg Phillips was named in the All Australian squad.
 In 2000 Phillips was selected as a centre half back in Port Adelaide's official 'Greatest Team 1870 to 2000'.
 In 2020, he was inducted into the Australian Football Hall of Fame.

 Personal life

-Philips has 3 daughters with his wife Julie.
-His youngest daughter Erin Phillips was a member of the Australian basketball team, began playing Australian rules with the Adelaide AFL Women's team in the inaugural 2017 season, and is a two time AFLW best and fairest winner.
-Other daughter, Amy is married to former AFL player Shaun Burgoyne.
+Philips has three daughters with his wife Julie.
+His youngest daughter, Erin Phillips, was a member of the Australian basketball team, and began playing Australian rules with the Adelaide AFL Women's team in the inaugural 2017 season; she is a two time AFLW best and fairest winner.
+Erin subsequently moved to Port Adelaide when it joined the AFLW in 2022 (AFLW Season 7) as the team's inaugural captain.

+Another daughter, Amy, is married to former AFL player Shaun Burgoyne.
 Phillips now coaches Virginia Football Club in the Adelaide Plains Football League, whom he has led to three consecutive grand finals.